 - Freebies: The Freebies page on the Ceramic Arts Network website has 26 PDFs jam-packed with tips, techniques, and recipes. (https://bit.ly/3c60rT1)

 For anyone looking for distraction in a magazine, the following pages are also filled with the best new how-to projects we could find on many potter’s favorite topic, wheel throwing.
 Dawn Candy returns to teach us how to throw double-walled forms to make a mortar and pestle.
 Lucy Fagella shows us her method for mixing and throwing with fiber clay.
 Glenn Woods tackles the difficult task of instructing readers how to throw bottles with tall, thin necks.
 Dane Hodges demonstrates thrown-and-altered baskets combined with a water-etching technique, while Sarah McCarthy helps us build outdoor planters and Sumi von Dassow creates an innovative people feeder.
 We also have refiring tips, dinnerware glazing ideas, and best practices for drying your work.
 In addition to all of those projects you can try at home, we are showcasing the ICAN (International Ceramic Artists Network) Juried Exhibition “Short & Stout.”
-This show features 20 highly creative teapots along with Ivor Lewis’ astute text filled with considerations for
+This show features 20 highly creative teapots along with Ivor Lewis’ astute text filled with considerations for designing your own.

 I’m certain there is something here or online to help everyone remain creative and emotionally healthy in the months to come.
 Happy making!